Skip to main content

 Fruits and Vegetables

 Will a glass of orange juice, a crunchy salad, or a bowl of vegetarian chili help grow strong bones?
 Absolutely.
 Increasingly, research is pointing to diets rich in fruits and vegetables for promoting bone health.
-A study published in the American Journal of Clinical Nutrition shows that higher intakes of fruits and vegetables throughout the teen years improve bone density in adulthood.6 An array of nutrients—vitamin C, vitamin K, potassium, and magnesium—found abundantly in fruits, vegetables, and other plant foods, have been shown to promote bone health.6-8
+A study published in the American Journal of Clinical Nutrition shows that higher intakes of fruits and vegetables in teenage girls improves bone mineral density.3 An array of nutrients—vitamin C, vitamin K, potassium, and magnesium—found abundantly in fruits, vegetables, and other plant foods, has been shown to promote bone health.4

 Vitamin C from citrus fruits, tomatoes, peppers, and other fruits and vegetables is essential for making collagen, the connective tissue that minerals cling to when bone is formed.